Skip to main content

 Honors Degree

-If the thesis is defended to the satisfaction of the thesis committee, and a final thesis with revisions suggested during the defense has been approved, the student will graduate with honors.
+If a final thesis with revisions suggested after the first review has been approved, the student will graduate with honors.
 The honors will appear on the student’s Cornell transcript and diploma.

 Timeline